Joy Reid: What It's Really Like As A Black Female Anchor During This Election

 Likewise, Hillary Clinton has occupied every room in the American psyche.
 She has been loathed and beloved, respected and reviled, and her transition from first lady to a political leader in her own right as a United States senator, then secretary of state, and perhaps soon, president, has involved sour notes that nearly every woman can relate to.
 She has been “not girly enough,” not wifely enough, too bold, too ambitious, and too secretive for the tastes of many Americans.
 But her campaign has affirmed the value of smarts and preparation — which every woman at work, at school, and in life, can relate to.
 Whatever your view of her politics, it’s clear that Hillary Clinton has run a campaign of substance and ferociousness, taking on an opponent who couldn’t be toppled by 16 primary opponents, 15 of them men.
 If she emerges victorious on November 9, it will be because she did her homework, studied her adversary, learned his weaknesses and exploited them.
 She will have won, just as much as Trump will have lost.

-Joy-Ann Reid is a political analyst for MSNBC and host of AM Joy.
+Joy-Ann Reid is a political analyst for MSNBC and host of AM Joy, which airs Saturdays and Sundays from 10 a.m. to noon ET.
 She is also the author of the book Fracture: Barack Obama, the Clintons and the Racial Divide (William Morrow/Harper Collins 2015) and a columnist at The Daily Beast.

 Advertisement